-- the time stamp in milliseconds \ 10
+- the time stamp in milliseconds 10

-- the number of the block
+- the number of the current block

 - 1 mark byte

-- the number of the multiplexer channel;
+- the number of the channel;

 - the data type

 - the size of the recorded profile

-The DOP3000 puts in its internal memory all the computed and displayed data.
+UDOP puts in its internal memory all the computed and displayed data.
 This means that if the user has selected the display of both the velocity profile and the Echo profile, both profiles will be recorded and will be available in a file if desired.
 The amount of bytes used to record a profile will vary, depending on the number of gates used in a profile and the type of data displayed.
 For instance, if the instrument displays the velocity and the echo, using 435 gates, each recorded profile will use:

-435 + 435 +22 = 892 bytes.
+435 + 435 + 22 = 892 bytes.

-The added 22 bytes are the additional information bytes (see chapter 9.7)
+The added 22 bytes are the additional information bytes.